 - Store in the fridge, or freeze until ready to use.

-- Use in tacos, burritos, enchiladas, pizza, quesadillas, nachos, etc.
+- Use in breakfast bowls or tacos, burritos, enchiladas, pizza, quesadillas, nachos, etc.